Special offer

 • Employee benefits and rewards

-3. Identify your ideal candidates
+3. Identifying your ideal candidates

-Review resumes, application forms and cover letters
+Reviewing resumes, application forms and, cover letters

 • Attention to detail